frsteinb/bjcp-2015-styleguide/README.md

 Finally, XSL stylesheets get applied to create resulting XML and XHTML documents with content in the original english language and others translated into German.
 Other formats (and maybe other target languages) may follow in the future.

+## Acknowledgements

+Besides all the contributors to the original BJCP document we would like to thank the authors of translated content that found its way to this project:

+- Brausportgruppe e.V.
+Rhein-Main
+- ...

 ## Translation Procedure

 - If you are just curious about the current state of this project's results, you may take a look at the so called "[artifacts](https://gitlab.ibr.cs.tu-bs.de/steinb/bjcp-2015-styleguide/-/jobs/artifacts/master/download?job=build)" of the GitLab repository which get automatically rebuilt after each commit and push to the repository server.